notional-labs/craft-airdrop/README.md

 ```
 python3 -m pip install ijson requests

-# Exit main in airdrop-tools.py to your liking
+# Edit main in airdrop-tools.py to your liking, comment out lines

 # Ensure you are in the project directory, then:
 python3 airdrop-tools.py